shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: spacing

-    The spacing of real space grid.
-If set this, :option:`ecut` will no longer working.
+    The spacing (or gap) separating nearest real space grid points.
+If set this, :option:`ecut` is disabled.
         *Options* :

         *Default* : None

 .. option:: gfull

-    The number of grid points in G-space is equal to real space, or not. if '`False`' only use half grid, which will be faster.
+    Determines oif the number of grid points in the reciprocal and real space grids are equal.
+If '`False`' only use half grid, which will be faster.

         *Options* : True, False

         *Default* : False

+.. warning:: Be careful: '`gfull=True`' implies that the dftpy.field used is real in real space.

 .. option:: nr

-    Given the number of grid points in three directions.
+    The number of grid points in the direction of the three lattice vectors.
         *Options* :

         *Default* : None